The liver is one of the largest and most important organs in your body.

 Living-donor liver transplants are possible for both adults and children.

-How Much of My Liver Will You Remove?
+How Much of My Liver Will Be Removed?

 It depends on the size of the person you’re donating to.